The highly-successful U.S. Kids Golf European Championship has been rounded off with an impressive write up in Scotland on Sunday.

 Forsyth’s article also makes it clear the quality of the golf on display was outstanding.

 The full Scotland on Sunday article is available online and is a fitting culmination for a highly successful PR in Scotland the UK and Europe.
-The public relations was handled by Holyrood Partnership, PR in Scotland.
+The public relations was handled by Holyrood PR, PR in Scotland.